verbb/formie/docs/guides/configuration/project-config-environment-and-control-panel-settings.md

 Forms themselves (fields, notifications, layout) are **database content**.
 They do not move with project config alone.
 Use [Import and export between environments](/guides/control-panel-admin/import-and-export-between-environments) to promote form structure.

-## Walkthrough — promoting staging to production
+## Walkthrough — Promoting Staging to Production

 Imagine you finished work on staging and you are about to deploy.
 Here is what each scope does in that moment.

-### 1. Project config syncs structure
+### 1. Project Config Syncs Structure

 When production runs `project-config/sync`, Formie updates versioned resources such as: